BoomBoomMushroom/MinecraftLCE_MinigamesServer/README.md

 # Minecraft Legacy Console Edition Minigames Server
-This is my recreation of the Minigames from Minecraft LCE.
+This is my recreation of the Minigames from Minecraft LCE. <br>

-I based it off of my version of the game which comes from the WiiU, which you can find my dump here: https://github.com/BoomBoomMushroom/MinecraftWiiUDump
+This is based off of my version of the game which comes from the WiiU.
+Speaking of which you can find my dump here: https://github.com/BoomBoomMushroom/MinecraftWiiUDump <br>

 I was inspired by [Legacy Edition Minigames](https://github.com/Legacy-Edition-Minigames/Minigames) and some videos on YouTube which brought me nostalgia and a desire to recreate that nostalgia the with my friends on a server.